 just like Neighbourhood does.
 So that's it from me.

-Marketing objectives are essential for guiding actions and strategies.
+Marketing objectives are crucial for guiding actions and strategies.
 They should be specific, measurable, achievable, realistic, and time-bound.
-Examples include increasing brand awareness, market share, and sales, launching new products, and optimizing the funnel.
+Examples include increasing brand awareness, launching new products, and improving ROI.

 We appreciate your recent sign up for a LiveAgent.